How to choose an agency and set a budget for a website redesign?

 Testing and quality

-Ensure that the agency performs functional testing, performance testing, and SEO testing before going live.
+Ensure that the agency performs functional tests, performance tests, and SEO tests before going live.
 Require acceptance testing in a pre-production environment and a rollback plan in case of problems.
 Test automation and continuous integration provide security and quality.

 Commercial transparency